What's PLANERGY?

 If you’re still entering invoice data manually, three-way matching with paper documents, and routing paper invoices to approvers, the odds are good that your higher DPO is because of manual processes, not because you’re proactively managing your cash flow.

-If DPO is consistently high because of AP inefficiencies, you may want to consider switching to an AP automation software like Planergy, which uses machine learning and AI to automate time-consuming manual processes such as three-way matching and invoice approvals, allowing you to pay bills in a manner that can be beneficial for your suppliers and for your business.
+If DPO is consistently high because of AP inefficiencies, you may want to consider switching to an AP automation software like PLANERGY, which uses machine learning and AI to automate time-consuming manual processes such as three-way matching and invoice approvals, allowing you to pay bills in a manner that can be beneficial for your suppliers and for your business.

 • Low DPO